 The management system is fully implemented and compliant with CSA N286-12, Management System Requirements for Nuclear Facilities.
-All management system documentation required by licence condition 2.1 is in place.
+All management system documentation required by Licence Condition 2.1 is in place.
 The EHS Policy establishes the direction for the management system.
 Continuous improvement is achieved through several review processes, including self-assessments, audits, and management reviews.
-There were no major changes to the management system or responsibilities during the reporting period.